 - Wear long pants and long-sleeved shirts while hiking in the woods (this can also protect you from bug bites and stings).

 If you do get a cut or scrape, wash it well with soap and water.
 Apply an antibiotic ointment and cover the wound with an adhesive bandage or gauze.
 Check wounds often for the first few days to see if any signs of cellulitis begin.

 Call your doctor whenever any area of your skin becomes red, warm, and painful — with or without a fever.
 This is especially important if the area of skin is on the hands, feet, or face (particularly ear, nose, or eyebrow piercings) or if you have an illness or condition that weakens the immune system.

 Check with your doctor if you get a large cut or a deep puncture wound.
 Cellulitis can happen quickly after an animal bite.
 So call your doctor if an animal bites you, especially if the puncture wound is deep.
 Not too many people get bitten by other people, of course, but human bites can cause skin infections too.

 What Can I Do to Feel Better?

-When treating cellulitis at home, take the antibiotics prescribed by the doctor exactly as directed and for the full course.
-Follow your doctor's suggestions for treating the area of cellulitis — such as elevating the affected part of your body or applying heat or warm soaks to the affected area.
-You can also take over-the-counter pain relievers such as acetaminophen or ibuprofen to decrease pain and keep fever down.
+Take the antibiotics prescribed by the doctor exactly as directed and for the full course.
+Follow your doctor's suggestions for treating the area of cellulitis, such as raising the affected part of your body or applying heat or warm soaks to it.
+You can also take over-the-counter pain relievers such as acetaminophen or ibuprofen to ease pain and keep a fever down.

-After you've taken antibiotics for 1 or 2 days, your doctor may schedule an office visit to check that the area of cellulitis has improved, which indicates that the antibiotics are working against the infection.
+After you've taken antibiotics for 1 or 2 days, your doctor may schedule an office visit to check that the area of cellulitis has improved.
+This means that the antibiotics are working against the infection.